Yewx0310/DucDiff/README.md

-# This repository is for the paper __DucDiff: Dual-consistent Diffusion for Uncertainty-aware Information Diffusion Prediction__.
+This repository is for the paper _DucDiff: Dual-consistent Diffusion for Uncertainty-aware Information Diffusion Prediction_,which is still under review.